enchanted-crow/csedu/README.md

 # CSEDU
-All the projects done as a part of my CSEDU coursework.
+Some of the projects from my CSEDU coursework.